newbreedofgeek/react-stepzilla/README.md

 // its recommended that you use basic javascript validation (i.e simple validation implemented inside your step component.
 But stepzilla steps can also use 'react-validation-mixin' which wraps your steps as higher order components.
 If you use this then you need to specify those steps indexes that use 'react-validation-mixin' below in this array)
 hocValidationAppliedTo: [1, 2]

+// specify if you want to show a next button on the last step.
+You can customize the button text with nextTextOnLastStep and you can provide a callback with onAfterLastStep.
+Defaults to false
+nextBtnOnLastStep: true | false

+// specify what text you want to display on the last step next button
+nextTextOnLastStep: 'Next'

+// provide a callback for clicking next on the final step
+onAfterLastStep: function()

 ```

 example options usage: